Snowshoeing

 Approach

-Saas-Fee/Saas Valley can easily be reached by car from all directions, whether from Switzerland or abroad.
-From the north you can reach us via Bern via the Lötschberg car transporter.
-From the east, head over the Furka Pass or use the Furka car transporter.
-From the south you can reach us via the Simplon Pass or Simplon car transporter and from the west, drive via Lausanne along the Rhône valley to Visp and from there towards Saas-Fee.
+The Saas Valley is easily and comfortably accessible by car from all directions, whether from Switzerland or abroad: from the north, you can take the Lötschberg car transport via Bern.
+From the east, take the Furka Pass or the Furka car transport.
+From the south, take the Simplon Pass or the Simplon car transport, and from the west, drive through Lausanne along the Rhone Valley to Visp and from there to Saas-Fee.

-From Visp, drive south in the direction of Saas-Fee.
+From Visp, drive south towards Saas-Fee.
 At the "Killerhof" roundabout after Stalden, take the second exit towards Saas-Fee.
+Then follow the road to Saas-Balen.

 Parking